by Charles Whitaker (1944-2021)

 "He has brought us to this place and has given us this land,‘a land flowing with milk and honey': and now, behold, I have brought the firstfruits of the land which you, O LORD, have given me."
 Then you shall set it before the LORD your God, and worship before the LORD your God. (verse 9-10)

 The basket of summer fruit served as tangible evidence of God's faithfulness to deliver them.
-Its existence stood firm proof that He was "able to do exceedingly abundantly above all that we ask or think" (Ephesians 3:20).
+Its existence stood as firm proof that He was "able to do exceedingly abundantly above all that we ask or think" (Ephesians 3:20; emphasis ours throughout).
 Remember, God promised the patriarchs land (Genesis 12:7; 13:14-15; 15:18-21; 17:8).
 But what He actually gave His people was so special, so grand, that only "a land flowing with milk and honey" could properly describe it.

 The "worship" mentioned in Deuteronomy 26:10 was praise and thanksgiving to God for His works "exceedingly abundantly above all that [Israel could] ask or think."
 Yesterday or today, the basket of summer fruit teaches the same lesson: Remember your God in the midst of His blessings to you.
 Do not neglect Him.